Astatoru/ru-blacklist/README.md

 # USE AT YOUR OWN RISK!

 ### To-do
-- Retest all scripts (to make sure all of them working properly)
+- Retest all scripts (to make sure all of them are working properly)
 - Make the how to use guide